vidalsasun/LMN-3-DAW/README.md

 I am not a C++ programmer, I have tried to use the project methodology, but I am sure there is code I have added that could be greatly improved.

 When this version of the program loads for the first time, it opens an empty project.
-If you want to retrieve your project from LMN-3, copy the 'edit' file from /home/pi/.config/LMN-3 to the 'saved' folder, rename it as you like, and give it the .xml extension
+If you want to retrieve your project from LMN-3, copy the 'edit' file from /home/pi/.config/LMN-3 to the 'saved' folder, rename it as you like, and give it the .xml extension, you will see when open the load/save menu

 #Changelog